Crescent Energy Announces Early Exchange Offers for 2029 and 2030 Senior Notes

 About CRGY

 Crescent Energy Company is an energy company.
-The Company’s operations are focused on in Texas and the Rocky Mountain region.
-It has a single operating segment, namely the exploration and production of crude oil, natural gas, and Natural Gas Liquids (NGLs).
+The Company’s operations are focused on Texas and the Rockies with active development in the Eagle Ford and Uinta basins.
 It also operates conventional assets in Wyoming, where it is active in carbon capture, use and storage (CCUS).
 It is an operator in the Eagle Ford with a proven ability to scale and safely capture operational upside.
-It operates in both the oil and condensate windows of Eagle Ford.
-Its Uinta position has a large inventory of low-risk undeveloped locations with resource potential across multiple, prolific formations.
+It operates in both the oil and condensate windows of the Eagle Ford.
+Its Uinta position has a large inventory of low-risk undeveloped locations with significant resource potential across multiple, prolific formations.
+The Uinta basin produces high-value crude, and it has secured takeaway capacity into the Salt Lake City refining complex.
 Its Wyoming operations comprise low-decline conventional production spanning numerous conventional fields.
-It operates two oil recovery projects (EOR) in Wyoming.
-Its subsidiaries include Artemis Acquisition Holdings Inc., Artemis Merger Sub II LLC, Bridge Energy LLC, CMP Legacy Co.
-LLC, among others.
+It operates two enhanced oil recovery projects (EOR) in Wyoming.

 About the author